laurisolivares-dev/ai-job-market-analysis/README.md

 ## 📘 AI Job Market & Salary Analysis 2025

 This project explores the Artificial Intelligence job market in 2025, focusing on salary trends, skills demand, experience levels, and geographic hiring patterns.
-It is an Exploratory Data Analysis (EDA) project — combining data cleaning, transformation, and visual storytelling to derive actionable insights from real-world job postings.
+It is an EDA project that combines data cleaning, transformation, and visual storytelling to derive actionable insights from real-world Job offers.

 It is my second data project.
 While the first introduced me to foundational EDA, this one deepens my skills in structuring an end-to-end analysis using Pandas, visual tools, and public datasets.
 My goal is to keep growing toward a future role as a Data Engineer.